Ohior/AskBot/README.md

     - Connect your Android device or start an emulator.
     - Click on the `Run` button or press `Shift + F10`.

+5. **Run On Device**
+    - Download the APK from [here]().
+    - When it is installed click on the app and run it.
+    - Depending in your device you may need to grant notification permission

 ## Usage

 ### Chat AI

-- Open the app and select the Chat AI option.
+- Open the app and click on the app icon to toggle between chat and query
 - Start typing your message in the chat-box.
 - The AI will respond, keeping track of the conversation context.
 - Continue the conversation, and the AI will remember previous messages to provide more relevant responses.

 ### Query AI

-- Open the app and select the Query AI option.
+- Open the app and click on the app icon to toggle between chat and query
 - Type in your question in the query box.
 - The AI will provide an immediate response based on the question.
 - Ask a new question, and the AI will not retain any memory of the previous interaction.